 On day 53 we saw Scotland.
 At around the same time, the yacht battery went bust.
 And then amazing Simon and Simon came to the rescue.
 The only two people in the water (on SUP and kayak) and the only car on the beach, had a battery, jump leads and all.
 Legends.
 The next few days we raced to get to Scotland.
 We started crossing over to mainland early.
 With jellyfish stings up Sean’s nose.
 Cold cold cold water.
 Porpoises all around us.
 Strange eddys in the water and random rushes of waves.
 We made it 12 miles from Scotland.
 We could practically touch it.

 But ten forced rest days arrived.
 The expedition was meant to be finished by now.
 So Jez had to go to London to start his new job in the school as the nutty professor.
 Owain had some days off with his family and then went home to work from there.
-I had two days off in Cumbria and then back to Glenarm for admin, walks, sleep and food with the ginger.
+I went to Cumbria to see my boyfriend who I had been away from for two months, but only had two days because we were considering crossing to Scotland unsupported – luckily that didn’t happen.

 We are two thirds of the way through Swimming Britain in distance.
 And time.
 Bring on Scotland.